 Carl Beatty’s New Role

-One of the most important tasks for the coming phase of Berklee’s development is to engage more closely with alumni and key figures the music and entertainment industries.
+One of the most important tasks for the coming phase of Berklee’s development is to engage more closely with alumni and key figures in the music and entertainment industries.
 To prepare for this phase, Carl Beatty, who has served as chief of staff to President Roger Brown since 2005, will lead the effort to reach out to Berklee alumni and to leaders in the music industry.

 Beatty’s professional history, both inside and outside of Berklee, uniquely qualifies him for his new role.
 Before becoming Brown’s chief of staff, Beatty served for years as a faculty member in the MP&E Department where he met many students who have since launched their careers.